What Is a Network Packet?

 Packet Loss: The Woe of Network Packets

 Following the analogy used earlier, if the video was unable to load completely in your friend’s computer, the chances are that some network packets might have been lost in the traffic.
-In an office scenario where transfer of mission-critical files amongst the staff (in the same or different locations) is very common, continuous request for retransmission of files can affect productivity and increase downtimes.
+In an office scenario where transfer of mission-critical files among the staff (in the same or different locations) is very common, continuous requests for re-transmission of files can affect productivity and increase downtimes.

 There are a few ways to manage, fix or limit the occurrence of a packet loss such as;